Opteo/angular-container/README.md

 ![](https://img.shields.io/github/last-commit/opteo/angular-container.svg)
 # Angular Container

-Here at Opteo we recently undertook the process of updating our large Angular.js based front-end application (composed of many controllers, services and directives) to Vue, and as migrating our entire application was expected to take several weeks (which later became months), we built the <b>angular-container</b> Vue component as a simple way to use our existing Angular pages within our new Vue based app.
+Here at Opteo, we recently undertook the process of updating our large Angular.js based front-end application (composed of many controllers, services and directives) to Vue, and as migrating our entire application was expected to take several weeks (which later became months), we built the <b>angular-container</b> Vue component as a simple way to use our existing Angular pages within our new Vue based app.

 ### Features